CO2 Emission Tracking for Civil Engineering

 Operational and Maintenance Phases

-How CO2 Emission Tracking Works in Practice
+How CO2 Emission Tracking Works in Practice?

 Data Collection at Project Level